HansHammel/WordDocumentMarkupCleaner/README.md

 - Cleans OpenXML Word Documents (.docx) from unnecessary markup.
 - Uses OpenXmlPowerTools by Eric White
 - Offers batchprocessing and backups (.docx.bak)
+- shows 4 states: white = unsaved, green = saved, yellow = not saved to prevent backup overwrite, red = error (details in tooltip)

+## Usage:

+- Drag and Drop files from the explorer and choose the desired action from the file menu.
+That simple!

 ### Default settings: